DeadFishEyes2/cklearn/readMe.md

 cklearn: Machine Learning in C
 ==============================

-`cklearn` is a machine learning library written entirely in C, meticulously crafted to offer a lightweight, high-performance, and efficient suite of tools for fundamental data manipulation, in-depth analysis, and common machine learning algorithms.
-Drawing significant inspiration from the widely adopted Python libraries `scikit-learn` and `pandas`, `cklearn` aims to bridge the gap for developers and researchers who require the raw speed and low-level control that C programming provides.
-This makes it particularly well-suited for embedded systems, high-performance computing, or environments where Python dependencies are not feasible or desirable.
-Our goal is to empower C programmers with robust and accessible machine learning capabilities directly within their native development environment.
+`cklearn` is a machine learning library written in pure `C`.
+It’s designed to be lightweight and fast, with tools for data manipulation, analysis, and common ML algorithms.
+Inspired by scikit-learn and pandas, it gives C programmers the ability to do ML without relying on Python, making it great for `embedded systems` or cases where you need raw speed and low-level control.

 ## 📖 Table of Contents